carnivuth/2nd_brain/pages/datamining/QUESTIONS_MACHINE_LEARNING.md

 - Reduce the number of attributes or objects
 - **Obtain a more detailed description of data**

-## Which of the following is a strength of the clustering algorithm DBSCAN?
+## Which of the following is a strength of the clustering algorithm dbscan?

 - Requires to set the number of clusters as a parameter
 - **Ability to find cluster with concavities**
 - **Ability to separate outliers from regular data**
 - Very fast by computation

-## Which of the following statements regarding the discovery of association rules is true?
-(One or more)
+## Which of the following statements regarding the discovery of association rules is true? (one or more)

 - **The confidence of a rule can be computed starting from the supports of the itemsets**
 - **The support of an itemset is anti-monotonic with respect to the composition of the itemset**